 Genetically Modified foods are becoming a real problem when it comes to fertility, causing an influx in worldwide infertility rates.
 Since the 1970’s alone, sperm counts among the world’s male population have declined as much as 40-50%, according to some studies.
 GMO foods may be one of the reasons.
+Look for the non-GMO verified label (see right) on foods you purchase and choose organic foods when you can.
 Click here to learn more about GMO and Fertility…

 Foods which are altered to be reduced in fat or fat-free are highly processed and high in sugar.
 When choosing foods always chose the foods as nature intended.
-Full fat dairy is one example that was shown in a study by Harvard to increase fertility over the fat-reduced options.
+Full fat dairy is one example that was shown in a study (Human Reproduction) to increase fertility over the fat-reduced options.
 Again, fat is what our bodies need to produce hormones.

 How to Eat a Natural Fertility Diet

 Below is a daily and weekly food checklist to help you get started.
 Don’t feel overwhelmed.
-If need be, make one change at a time or do the Fertility Diet Challenge to help you get motivated.
+If need be, make one change at a time or do The 21 Day Fertility Diet Challenge to help you get motivated.

 1 Serving Dark Leafy Green Vegetable